barchart/marketdata-api-js/docs/content/quick_start.md

 ## Setup

-This SDK has been published to the Node Package Manager (NPM).
-The package is named *@barchart/marketdata-api-js*; install as follows:
+This SDK is a public package on NPM (Node Package Manager).
+It can be installed as follows:

 ```shell
 npm install @barchart/marketdata-api-js -S
 ```

-If you aren't using NPM, you can download the SDK directly from GitHub at https://github.com/barchart/marketdata-api-js.
+Alternately, you can download the SDK directly from GitHub at https://github.com/barchart/marketdata-api-js.

 ## Connecting